Using LegacyFlo you can backup email data from an IMAP account to a zipped EML file in your own AWS S3 bucket.

 - Your email service provider supports IMAP access to mailboxes.

-- You should have the rights and the capability to reset the passwords on the source in order to access the mail boxes.
+- You should have the rights and the capability to reset the passwords on the source in order to access the mail boxes OR should be able to delegate the access to a user whose credentials are known.

 - If the source server is hosted at your own premises, you have provisioned sufficient Internet bandwidth to transfer the mailbox data.
 (This will not apply to SkyConnect, Vaultastic, O365, Yahoo or GSuite.)